Grandma's old fashioned pudding recipes will help you to make traditional pudding desserts that will taste every bit as

 Imagine!
 You will be able to make all these delicious comfort foods and proudly share them with your family and friends.

-By the reign of Queen Elizabeth the First, people were making sweet puddings of flour, sugar, fruits, nuts, and spices.
-These were either baked in pans or boiled in a sheep's stomach and eventually, in cloth "pudding bags."
+By the time of Queen Elizabeth the First's reign (1558-1603), sweet puddings made from fine flour, sugar, fruits, nuts, and spices became popular.
+These sweet puddings were either baked in pans or boiled in a sheep's stomach or cloth "pudding bags."

 Queen Elizabeth herself enjoyed serving elaborate puddings at her royal banquets along with an abundance of rich-tasting fruit pies and marchpane (marzipan).
 In those early days, sweets or sweetmeats were considered essential parts of any banquet or feast.

-By the late 1700s, few puddings contained meat, and sweet varieties featuring ingredients such as fine bread, rice, and lemon became forever popularized as desserts, along with the ever popular trifles.
+As time passed on to the late 1700s, few puddings contained meat anymore.
+Sweet varieties featuring ingredients such as fine bread, rice, and lemon became forever popularized as desserts along with ever-popular trifles.

-Many of the old fashioned pudding recipes on this site evolved from the earlier varieties once made in royal kitchens and crofter's cottages.
+Many old fashioned pudding recipes published on this site evolved from earlier varieties once made in royal kitchens and crofter's cottages.